-Nations, and federal police services as well as non-police public safety partners, including the Canadian Forces and other government agencies.
-Members of the committee are from all regions of Canada and are a representative mix of ranks, roles, and demographics.
+1 Nations, and federal police services as well as non-police 2 public safety partners, including the Canadian Forces and 3 other government agencies.
+Members of the committee are 4 from all regions of Canada and are a representative mix of 5 ranks, roles, and demographics.
+6 Now, about some of the committee's work.
+7 In June 2002, the committee began consulting with national 8 organizations such as the Assembly of First Nations, The 9 Congress of Aboriginal Peoples, the Inuit Women's 10 Association, and the Native Women's Association of Canada 11 on Aboriginal missing person cases.
+In March 2003, the 12 committee organized and facilitated a conference, which had over 120 delegates attend with the Ontario First

-Now, about some of the committee's work.
-6 7 In June 2002, the committee began consulting with national 8 organizations such as the Assembly of First Nations, The 9 Congress of Aboriginal Peoples, the Inuit Women's Association, and the Native Women's Association of Canada 10 11 on Aboriginal missing person cases.
-In March 2003, the 12 committee organized and facilitated a conference, which had over 120 delegates attend with the Ontario First 13 14 Nations Police Commission called Responding to Missing 15 Aboriginal Persons.
-The committee then travelled to 16 British Columbia in May 2003 to speak and consult with 17 communities directly affected by missing person cases and 18 violence against Aboriginal women.
-The 2003 CACP annual 19 conference also featured a presentation regarding police 20 response to Aboriginal and marginalized people.
+Aboriginal Persons.
+The committee then travelled to